Textile industry in Aachen: History

 Aachen is reported to have "thousand year old tradition as a cloth city", which has had a significant effect on the reputation of the textiles made there.

 After the decline of the Middle Ages, many of Aachen's artisans and merchants seemed resistant to adopting the technological and social changes that were occurring throughout western Europe.
 During the late Middle Ages, Aachen was one of Europe's main industrial centers for making woolen cloth.
 However, in the early modern period, it could not keep its status and compete with England and other rival centers because of its rigid guild institutions and illiberal political structure.
 The preindustrial production was a blend of artisan production and a domestic system.

 The Aachen fine cloth industry flourished until guilds seized control, after which it deteriorated gradually.
-The putting out system with domestic spinning and weaving was founded in the guild-free cities of Eupen, Montjoie, Burtscheid, and Vaals at the end of the 17th century.
+The putting out system with domestic spinning and weaving was founded in the guild-free cities of Eupen, Montjoie (Monschau), Burtscheid, and Vaals at the end of the 17th century.
 The amount of raw wool increased by 30% during the peak year of 1680, and shearers were believed to have produced more in a single year than in the past five.
-Aachen had 80 shearmen, 100 master weavers, and 300 looms in 1705; by 1735, the number had more than doubled, with 140 shearmen, 200 weavers, and 600 looms.
+Aachen had 80 shearmen, 100 master weavers, and 300 looms in 1705; By 1735, the number had more than doubled, with 140 shearmen, 200 weavers, and 600 looms.
 However, during the 1770 slump, one-fifth of the traditionally working people in the wool trade went unemployed.